scooter-lacroix/AgentRadis/CODE_OF_CONDUCT.md

 These Slack and Discord etiquette guidelines are designed to foster an inclusive, respectful, and productive environment for all community members.
 By following these best practices, we ensure effective communication and collaboration while minimizing disruptions.
-Let’s work together to build a supportive and welcoming community!
+Let's work together to build a supportive and welcoming community!

 - Communicate respectfully and professionally, avoiding sarcasm or harsh language, and remember that tone can be difficult to interpret in text.